 One of Chet’s favorite restaurants is 600 Degrees Pizzeria and Drafthouse where hungry pie fans can wait up to an hour for a table for creative eats and a huge variety of craft beer.
 But even with its popularity of pizzas, which are a style he describes as a cross between San Francisco and Brooklyn, it still manages to keep a few secrets.
 Those in-the-know order the baker’s choice, which comes with mystery toppings revealed only upon presentation.
 “The chefs are phenomenal and they get bored of making pepperoni pizza every day.
 You have no idea what you’re gonna get,” Chet says, noting that he’s had everything from taco pizza to pies with Greek falafel fixings and chicken teriyaki.
 “It’s always delicious.
 If you’re not picky, just do it.”

-But back to classically Texan, down-home meals are the name of the game at Monument Café, a traditional diner known of its chicken fried steak, grits and signature monument pie.
+For classically Texan, down-home meals are the name of the game at Monument Café, a traditional diner known of its chicken fried steak, grits and signature monument pie.
 Chet slips into a dreamy tone describing it: a rich chocolate mousse pie with a crust of candied pecan, not flour.
-The owners took their cooking style across the border when they opened El Monumento in 2012.
+The Monumnet owners also took their cooking style across the border when they opened El Monumento in 2012.
 The sprawling Mexican eatery, which quickly became one of the hottest destination in the merging riverfront area, specializes in fresh “Hacienda Mexican” meals, as Chet puts it.
 “And they have the best margaritas in Texas.
 I’d put money on it.”

 ANOTHER WINE COUNTRY